gleisonsdm/Kuifje-Documentation/Chapter 06/Statement IF.md

 # Statement IF

 Ifs can be constructed as Expressions or Statements.
-Statement Ifs represents a decision where an adversary knows where the value has came from.
+Statement If represents a decision where an adversary knows where the value came from.

 Example:
 ```python